izhan0102/chat-with-pdf/README.md

 - The application may not perfectly preserve complex layouts in PDF files
 - Some PDFs with advanced security features might not be properly processed
 - Very large PDF files may take longer to process
+- Serverless functions have execution time limits (30 seconds on Vercel's free tier)